Introduction

 Our Top 10 Picks for Best Hiking Boots

-#1 Timberland White Ledge Mid Waterproof Hiking Boots – Best for: All-Around Performance and Value
+#1 Timberland White Ledge Mid Waterproof Hiking Boots – Ideal for: All-Around Performance and Value

 - Upper made with waterproof Premium Timberland Leather